-Employing a landscape designer will increase the cost of designing your garden because of the expertise they provide.
+Employing a landscape designer will increase the cost of your garden design because of the expertise they provide.
 We suggest searching for a local designer first as this will keep travel costs lower.
 Furthermore ask to see their portfolio and if possible talk to a previous client.

 Where to start?

-If you are planning to design your garden, the best advice we can give is to think of what you like doing best in your space and concentrate your scheme around that.
+If you are planning to design a garden, the best advice we can give is to think of what you like doing best in your space and concentrate your scheme around that.
 This could be anything from somewhere to grow fruit and vegetables to an area to sit and relax.

 This doesn’t mean that has to be the sole focus, but it is good to decide what the majority of your space should be allocated to.
 You can then work out what other elements you would like to feature in your garden design.